cosmos/sdk-tutorials/voter/index.md

 ### Sign in as Alice

-On the app frontend, sign in as Alice.
+On the front-end app, sign in as end user Alice.
 The mnemonic passphrases for Alice and Bob were printed in the console after you ran the `starport serve` command.

 After you are signed in as Alice, you can import an existing wallet that was created with the app.
 The wallet in the voter app can handle multiple accounts, so give your wallet a descriptive name.
 Using a descriptive wallet name helps you recognize this wallet in future transactions.
 For this example, naming this wallet `voter` makes sense.